WeatherXM/weather-bets/london-bet/resolver/README.md

    - Optionally research using **Bacalhau** to automate the temperature computation for a period of 30 days.

 ### 4. **Result Integration and Bet Resolution**
-   - Integrate the calculated average temperature with the **UMA Oracle**, which will act as the final arbiter for the Polymarket bet.
+   - Integrate the calculated average temperature with the **UMA Oracle**, which will act as the final arbiter for the weather bet.
-   - Publish the calculated result to resolve the Polymarket bet.
+   - Publish the calculated result to resolve the bet.

 ---